OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

 * `features` is an **optional** list of vendor- or spec-defined boolean capabilities (namespaced strings recommended, for example `rad.tensor.zstd`).
 Unknown features MUST be ignored by readers.

 #### Topic descriptors (selection hints)
-Each topic entry **SHALL** declare the typed-topic keys so consumers can filter without parsing payloads:
+Each topic entry **SHALL** declare the topic-identity keys so consumers can filter without parsing payloads:

 ```json
 {